BE PRESENT TO REALISE FULL POTENTIAL

 - appointments for doctors, opticians or dentists treatments should not be made during the school day

-- produce an appointment card for exceptional medical or other treatment accompanied by a written request from their parent/guardian which should be presented to the Form Tutor..
+- produce an appointment card for exceptional medical or other treatment accompanied by a written request from their parent/carer which should be presented to the Head of Learning for approval prior to the day of the appointment.

 PARENTS/CARERS SHOULD ENCOURAGE GOOD ATTENDANCE BY: